aleaxit/gmpy/docs/mpz.rst

     does use names that may conflict with other modules or variable names.

 .. note::
-   gmpy2.mpz() ignores all embedded underscore characters.
+   :class:`mpz` ignores all embedded underscore characters.
 It does not attempt to be 100% compatible with all Python exceptions.

-.. currentmodule:: gmpy2

 mpz type
 --------